 An altar is a place to reflect

-When you create an altar, you give yourself a place to be quiet, reflect, plan, pray, remember, find courage, listen, gather strength, make a commitment, and let go is invaluable in keeping the attitude in check.
-For me, this place is in the woods.
+When you create an altar, you give yourself a place to be quiet, reflect, plan, pray, remember, find courage, listen, gather strength, make a commitment, and let go.
+An altar is invaluable in keeping the mind, and the nervous system, in check.

 I have a table in my bedroom that serves as my altar to the Divine where I start my day with daily meditation is in front of that altar.
 I have several “smaller” altars around the house for other intentions and projects.
 On those altars, I place candles, statues that might remind me of my mission, or that hold a special memory, represent Spirit, beauty and nature.
-On my altar, I have a globe to remind me to care for the earth and pray for peace, heart shaped rocks to remind me to love first, a statue of a mother and child, small paper with inspirational quotes, other rocks reminding me to focus and have strength, photographs and names of people I am praying for, and small gifts given to me over the years.
+On one altar, I have a globe to remind me to care for the earth and pray for peace, heart shaped rocks to remind me to love first, a statue of a mother and child, small paper with inspirational quotes.

 How to create an altar

 Altars are easy to make, all you need is a shelf, dresser or small table.
 Even a corner of one will do.
 You don’t even have to go buy anything!
-You can find everything you need right around your house, even gathering somethings from outside like sticks, pinecones, stones or acorns.
+Fortunately, everything you need is right around your house, even gathering somethings from outside like sticks, pinecones, stones or acorns.

 Things to have on your altar: